 * EarlyInstallmentWeirdness: While this is the point where the series largely evolved to its final format, Nintendo was still working out some of the gameplay mechanics.

-** More subtle, but the lightweight characters (high acceleration/low speed) are actually ''faster'' than the heavyweights (high speed/low acceleration).
+** The lightweight characters (high acceleration/low speed) are actually ''faster'' than the heavyweights (high speed/low acceleration).
 Using the lightweights (Peach, Toad, and Yoshi) properly can make them potential game breakers, as not only are they faster and can pick up quickly after crashing, they can also drive over terrain better than the other drivers.
 The only advantage that the heavyweights in this game (Bowser, Wario, and Donkey Kong) have are that they can bash the lightweights and the middleweights off the road or make them spin out.
 The original advantages and disadvantages that were present in ''VideoGame/SuperMarioKart'' for each weight class were reverted back in later games, starting from ''VideoGame/MarioKartDoubleDash''.

 * FragileSpeedster: Peach, Toad, and Yoshi are the fastest, but can be easily knocked around.